Lisztos/Sublify/README.md

 ## 🙌 Support

-Sublify was created to **democratize subliminal techniques**—taking tools once used by advertisers and turning them into a force for personal empowerment.
+Sublify was created to **democratize subliminal techniques**, taking tools once used by advertisers and turning them into a force for personal empowerment.

 Contributions, feedback, or research links are very welcome (issues & PRs open).